OlexOlex/TPE-Module/README.md

 Documentation not finished by now, I hope this README, the comments and the images provided suffice.
 Browse the project, it consists of only a few files separated into a software and a hardware part.

+The Module with an attached vibrating bullet looks like this:
 ![Module photos](https://github.com/OlexOlex/TPE-Module/blob/master/Hardware%2BChassis/Pictures/IMG_20160630_033513.jpg)

+The website can look like this in german - please note that this module does not emit electric shocks! (enable or disable any output, name anything as you wish.
+The "Shock" and "Beeper" are just an example, you need to attach a custom module to an output port in order to get any Functionality from the two binary outputs)
 ![Website photo](https://github.com/OlexOlex/TPE-Module/blob/master/Software/Pictures/German_website_v1.0/Hauptseite_post_Einstellungen.png)

 ## Features: